ncxiao/genetic-algorithms/README.md

 This repository contains code and documents that demonstrate the essence of genetic algorithms (GAs) and how they can be used for optimization problems.

+We focus on single objective optimization here.
+For multiobjective optimization using GAs, please see another repo called nsga-ii at https://github.com/ncxiao/nsga-ii.

 ## Example Notebooks

 - `genetic algorithms.ipynb` introduction to genetic algorithms and how to implement them using Python.